ricokahler/longtweet.io/blog.md

 Pictured left are the [lighthouse](https://developers.google.com/web/tools/lighthouse) scores for longtweet and on the right are the lighthouse scores for TwitLonger (with ads).

-The rest of the pages on longtweet are client-side generated with [preact](https://preactjs.com/).
+The rest of the pages on longtweet are client-side rendered with [preact](https://preactjs.com/).
 The resulting bundle there is around 30kB.

 ## Drawbacks